DaintyJet/Heap-Overflow-Example/README.md

-# Heap Overflow in Windows 10
+# Heap Overflows in Windows
 > [!NOTE]
 > The three heap overflow related exploits performed on example code in this document are created based on this article [[1]](https://www.rapid7.com/blog/post/2019/06/12/heap-overflow-exploitation-on-windows-10-explained/).
 ___